onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-10-03-2025.md

   * Improve outputs with branded colors for better readability
   * Create command to migrate accounts with key to key/file location for best practice security
   * Begin creating more scaffolding for different project types
+  * Add support for contract mocks to Dependency Manager

 * Scheduled Callbacks
   * Get FlowCron contract reviewed and tested